booptroopeugene/booptroopeugene/posts/justiceforisiah-lyrics-link-for-legal-observers.md

 ---
 title: "#JusticeforIsiah lyrics + link for legal observers"
 date: 2020-06-29T20:21:00.000Z
-author: Boop Troop Eugene
+author: remysaverem
 summary: The following lyrics are an expression of the raw emotion of a day on which witnesses saw children overtly threatened.
 A black father, whose young daughter was present, risked his life for their protection, and was struck with a vehicle in a hate crime by an identified white perpetrator...
 tags:
   - post
-  - poetry & prose
+  - prose & poetry
 ---
 <!--StartFragment-->